 Or for Equity Residential:

-Return on Equity measures a company’s profitability against the profit it has kept for the business (plus any capital injections).
-The ‘return’ is the profit over the last twelve months.
-The higher the ROE, the more profit the company is making.
-So, all else being equal, a high ROE is better than a low one.
+ROE looks at the amount a company earns relative to the money it has kept within the business.
+The 'return' is the amount earned after tax over the last twelve months.
+That means that the higher the ROE, the more profitable the company is.
+So, all else equal, investors should like a high ROE.
 Clearly, then, one can use ROE to compare different companies.

 Does Equity Residential Have A Good ROE?

-Arguably the easiest way to assess company’s ROE is to compare it with the average in its industry.
-The limitation of this approach is that some companies are quite different from others, even within the same industry classification.
-If you look at the image below, you can see Equity Residential has a similar ROE to the average in the REITs industry classification (6.7%).
+By comparing a company's ROE with its industry average, we can get a quick measure of how good it is.
+Importantly, this is far from a perfect measure, because companies differ significantly within the same industry classification.
+If you look at the image below, you can see Equity Residential has a similar ROE to the average in the REITs industry classification (6.1%).

-Equity Residential has a debt to equity ratio of 0.82, which is far from excessive.
-Its ROE isn’t particularly impressive, but the debt levels are quite modest, so the business probably has some real potential.
+While Equity Residential does have some debt, with debt to equity of just 0.84, we wouldn't say debt is excessive.
+I'm not impressed with its ROE, but the debt levels are not too high, indicating the business has decent prospects.
 Conservative use of debt to boost returns is usually a good move for shareholders, though it does leave the company more exposed to interest rate rises.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.